MrsLes/FA2023/docs/assignments/week02.md

 "My final project is to create a robot that picks up Pickle -balls.
 I enjoy working out in the morning at our YMCA.
 The indoor tennis court is diretly beside the pickle-ball court.
 One day I saw my former P.E. insttructor practicing serves, and I thought it would be convenient for the YMCA to have a robot collect the balls on the court."

-> "FIRST competitions often have middle and high school students create a robot to gather and shoot items, so I had a starting point for research.  proident, sunt in culpa qui officia deserunt mollit anim id est laborum."
+> "FIRST competitions often have middle and high school students create a robot to gather and shoot items, so I had a starting point for research."

 ## Useful links